-I’m Jessica Otis, Digital Humanities Specialist in the University Libraries at Carnegie Mellon University.
+I’m Jessica Otis, Digital Humanities Specialist in the University Libraries and Visiting Assistant Professor of History at Carnegie Mellon University.
 My personal research focuses primarily on early modern Britain, history of mathematics, and related subjects such as cryptography and plague statistics.
 For an abbreviated list of my academic accomplishments and publications, check out my C.V. page.

 Death by Numbers – this project involves constructing an online database of information from the 17th-century London Bills of Mortality and examining plague mortality data during epidemic and endemic plague years using network analysis.